NESCLiC/nesclic.github.io/README.md

 Future home for the NESCLiC Consortium website

 ## Directory Layout
--> docs/ presentations,posters,papers, & otehr documents
+-> docs/ presentations, posters, papers, and other documents

 -> images/ all site images